PatrickHechler/primitive-code/README.md

                         * `HEX-00000001` : `FLAG_FOLDER`
                         * `HEX-00000002``: `FLAG_FILE`
                         * `HEX-00000004` : `FLAG_LINK`
-        * bits out of the 32-bit range will be ignored
+        * bits out of the low 32-bit range will be ignored
-            * the 32-bit with less value are used (`UHEX-00000000FFFFFFFF`)
     * `32`: get folder child element count
         * `X00` points to the fs-element folder
         * `X01` will be set to the child element count of the given folder